zdchan/GraspXL/README.md

             ...
         ...
 ```

-Most objects have 5 sequences recorded.
-But not all.
+Not every object has the same amount of sequences recorded.
 Each .npy file contains the following info:
 ```
 data = np.load("mano_x.npy", allow_pickle=True).item()